bowsr/DESRU/README.md

 If you're worried about DESRU doing anything malicious, the full source code is available in this repository.
 ## Usage
 You can find instructions for usage of this utility by clicking the **HELP** button in DESRU.
+### Known Issues
+#### Modbot Input Duplication
+If your melee/interact action is bound to `E` or `Q`, interacting with a Modbot may duplicate the input, causing the mod selection menu to tab over to another weapon.
+If you use either of these keys for your interact action, you will either need to rebind it to another key, or disable the Max FPS Limit in DESRU's options.
+If you disable the Max FPS Limit, you are **REQUIRED** to limit your framerate to 250 (or lower) through external means.
+Your options include Rivatuner Statistics Server (RTSS), NVIDIA Control Panel, among others.
+Make sure that this external limit is running **at all times**.
+NVIDIA Control Panel is recommended for this reason as you'll only need to set it once.
 ### Feedback and Questions
 If you have any feedback or questions about the program, please let me know in the MDSR Discord, **@bowsr#0238**.